-- CLR (0) Resets all registers internal to the scanner. - YS (1) Loads the first line to be scanned by pre-setting the Y-counter with the contents of bits 4-15. - YF (2) The last line to be scanned, in bits 4-15, is moved into the YF-register.
-A comparator detects identity, upon which an end of record signal sent to the computer signifies the end of an area or subarea scan. - XS (3) No X-coordinates smaller than the value in bits 4-15 are transmitted. - XF (4) No X-coordinates larger than the value in bits 4-15 are transmitted. - MF (5) Moves film the number of frames (increment) indicated in bits 4-15. - MISC (6) Bit positions 10, 11, and 12 contain scanline density information.
-Bits 5, 6, 7, and 8 identify one of sixteen threshold settings for the photomultiplier.
+- CLR (0) Resets all registers internal to the scanner. - YS (1) Loads the first line to be scanned by presetting the Y-counter with the contents of bits 4-15. - YF (2) The last line to be scanned, in bits 4-15, is moved into the YF-register.
+A comparator detects identity, upon which an end of record signal sent to the computer signifies the end of an area or subarea scan. - XS (3) No X-coordinates larger than the value in bits 4-15 are transmitted. - XF (4) No X-coordinates larger than the value in bits 4-15 are transmitted. - MF (5) Moves film the number of increments indicated in bits 4-15.
+One hundred steps move a whole 35 mm frame. - MISC (6) Bit positions 10 and 11 contain scanline density information.
+Bits 5,6,7 and 8 identify one of sixteen threshold settings for the photomultiplier.
 Bit 15 indicates normal or orthogonal scan direction.

-NOOP (7) Not used at present.
+NOOP(7) Not used at present.

 A change from a write to a read operation commences the scan.
-Before the start of a scanline its coordinate is transmitted, followed by the hits or X-values on that scanline.
+Before the start of a scanline its coordinate is transmitted, followed by the bits or X-values on that scanline.
 Scanlines are separated by the transmittal of a word containing zeros.